42lan/boot2root/writeup1.md

-The scan reveals that a few serices are running and their corresponding ports.
+The scan reveals that a few services are running and their corresponding ports.

 # Dirb - path traversal
 A [path traversal attack](https://owasp.org/www-community/attacks/Path_Traversal) can be performed on HTTP and HTTPS ports using **dirb**.